msznajder/mistral-7b-samsum-dialogue-summary-finetune/README.md

 ## Results summary

 TLDR; Fine-tuned model learned to generate pretty good and consistent summaries.
 You can see it in the ROUGEL metric: 0.43 for the fine-tuned model vs. 0.22 for the original base model.
 Even more importantly, I think, when you check the actually generated summaries it is clearly how much performance the fine-tuned model gained in this task.
-You can check it out right at the bottom of this notebook.
+You can check it out right at the bottom the notebook above.